DataHaus/datahaus/README.md

 # 🈴 DataHaus

-DataHaus is a decentralised data economy, built on Filecoin, which provides a reliable web3 data foundation to efficiently handle all data types and uses cases.
+DataHaus is a decentralised data economy, built on Filecoin, which provides a reliable web3 data foundation to efficiently handle all data types and uses cases needed today.

+Filecoin is a powerful and dynamic distributed cloud storage network for your data.
+Create and tune strategies to suit your big and small data needs in redundancy, retrieval speed, data processing and cost.

 Project Overview